-The integrity of Canfor's, records and financial reporting is critical to its ongoing success.
+The integrity of Canfor's, records and financial reporting is critical to its on-going success.
 All assets, liabilities and transactions must be accurately and completely reported in its books and records and supported by necessary documentation.
 No asset, liability or transaction is to be concealed from management or Canfor's internal or external auditors.

 Use of Canfor's funds or other assets for unlawful or improper purposes is prohibited.
-All transactions must be authorized and executed in accordance with Canfor's corporate policies and the instructions of management.
-Proper accounting and financial policies, procedures, controls and audit processes must be maintained.
+All transactions must be authorized and executed in accordance with Canfor's policies and the instructions of management.
+Appropriate accounting and financial policies, procedures, controls and audit processes must be maintained.

-All Personnel are expected to comply with internal policies and procedures designed to protect the integrity of corporate data.
-This includes adherence to procedures and policies related to security of Canfor's computer systems and its computer networks.
+Canfor Personnel, regardless of their position in the organization, are expected to follow internal policies and procedures designed to protect the integrity of corporate data.
+This includes adherence to procedures related to security of computer systems.

-Financial reports which are made available to the shareholders and the public are prepared in accordance with International Financial Reporting Standards or generally accepted accounting principles, as the case may be, pursuant to applicable Laws.
+Financial reports which are made available to the shareholders and the public are prepared in accordance with generally accepted accounting principles as well as applicable laws and regulations.

-Personnel are encouraged to question and report to the Chair of Audit Committee transactions which appear to be contrary to any of Canfor's established policies and procedures.
+Canfor Personnel are encouraged to question and report to the Chair of Audit Committee transactions which appear to be contrary to any of Canfor's established policies and procedures.